AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

 * ``nse.nse_rel_tol`` is the relative tolerance of checking the difference between current molar fraction and the NSE molar fraction.
   This is set to 0.2 by default.

+* ``nse.T_min_nse`` is the minimum temperature required to consider the subsequent NSE checks.
+This is mainly to avoid unnecesary computations of computing the NSE mass fractions when the current temperature is too low.
+  This is set to 3.0e9 by default.

 .. rubric:: Footnotes